Francesco149/hoarder/README.md

 * keep archived repos up to date and clean
 * all hoard directories are split into subdirectories based on the first letter of the name. this can help speeding up file lookup
+* keep track of posts on ragezone and commit them as bbcode to a local git repository, tracking any changes

 # requirements